Igbo people: Prehistory

 The Igboid languages form a cluster within the Volta–Niger phylum, most likely grouped with Yoruboid and Edoid.
 The greatest differentiation within the Igboid group is between the Ekpeye, and the rest.
 Williamson (2002) argues that based on this pattern, proto-Igboid migration would have moved down the Niger from a more northern area in the savannah and first settled close to the delta, with a secondary center of Igbo proper more to the north, in the Awka area.
 Genetic studies have shown the Igbo to cluster most closely with other Niger-Congo-speaking peoples.
 The predominant Y-chromosomal haplogroup is E1b1a1-M2.

-Pottery dated from around 3,000–2,500 BC showing similarities with later Igbo work was found at Nsukka, and Afikpo regions of Igboland in the 1970s, along with pottery and tools at nearby Ibagwa; the traditions of the Umueri clan have as their source the Anambra valley.
+The traditions of the Umueri clan have as their source the Anambra valley.
 In the 1970s, the Owerri, Okigwe, Orlu, Awgu, Udi and Awka divisions were determined to constitute "an Igbo heartland" from the linguistic and cultural evidence.
 In the Nsukka region of Igboland, evidence of early iron smelting has been excavated, dating to 750 BC at the site of Opi and 2,000 BC at the site of Lejja.